Accern/docs/source/includes/data_analytics/_story_classification.md

 ##Story Classification (story_id)

+Accern is the pioneer in story classification - being able to track how certain information flows in the media.
+Main purpose being, if multiple articles have the same gist of information.
+For example, if there is an article about Apple (APPL) and a lawsuit, we want to make sure we can group all similar articles and hence track how this information is flowing - i.e. who is posting on it.
+(vague) Story classification model is agnostic of the sentiment and it only groups based on the entities and events.
+Semantic structure of the article is taken as input.
+The model identifies important themes and checks in the last 2 weeks for similar theme.
+If similar theme was found, it groups along with this theme.

 ###What is it?
 Financial news stories are published on the web and social media in many forms.
 For ex. articles, tweets, & SEC filings.
 We scour millions of these articles talking about financial events and group them into similar **stories**.